Asylum & Victim Cases

 The U.S. Immigration Laws provide special options for individuals who have been victims of crimes, have been persecuted in their home countries, who have been trafficked into the United States, who are unaccompanied minors, or who have been victims of domestic violence.

-Chapman Law Firm has experience working with individuals who have gone through traumatic life events, and we want to help you during these times to seek the best options that are available.
+Chapman & Roberts, P.A. has experience working with individuals who have gone through traumatic life events, and we want to help you during these times to seek the best options that are available.
 Please contact us to schedule a consult where we can assist you with your immigration case, and help you get the assistance you deserve.

 You may be eligible for Asylum if you fled to the United States because you were persecuted for any of the following reasons, or because you fear future persecution for any of the following reasons: